The process of determining if a development is liable for CIL is in five stages:

 Once the planning permission has been issued the council will issue you with a Liability Notice which will detail how much CIL is payable.
 Details of how this is calculated are available in the Charging Schedule.

 Prior to the commencement of the CIL liable development Form 1: Assumption of Liability should be submitted.
-In instances where planning permission is not required including Prior Approval Form 5: Notice of chargeable development should be submitted.
+In instances where planning permission is not required, including Prior Approval and certain forms of Permitted Development, Form 5: Notice of Chargeable Development should be submitted.

 If you consider that the development should be offered relief from paying CIL Form 2: Claiming exemption or relief should be submitted.